 Clinical guidelines and quality assessment papers.

-Recommended internet references
+5.2Recommended internet references

 A list of valid internet references that contain useful information should also be set up.
 The links to various authoritative taxonomies or nomenclatures are listed below.
 Some of them may be available in the target language: